She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 I am more alive than alive.

-My arm is pulled back like a marionette under someone else’s control.
+My arm moves back like a puppet under someone else’s control.

 In the moment, I couldn’t tell you what made me do it.

-What I do know is that all of the fighting stops, and I realize that Paul’s love of all things Paul is getting in the way of a time in my life when I could be filling my spirit as I’d promised Pop-Pop so many years before.
+What I do know is that I realize Paul’s love of all things Paul is getting in the way of a time when I should be saving my spirit as I’d promised Pop-Pop.

-Paul leaves for deployment; I stop drinking and start focusing more on running and lifting and filling my body, mind, and spirit with goodness.
+Paul leaves for deployment.
+I stop drinking and start focusing more on running, lifting and filling myself with goodness.

 My Navy friend Luna and I bond over our Catholic childhoods and beliefs in a spiritual realm we cannot see, but both know is there.